amarnathvm21/Enterprise-Knowledge-Assistant/README.md

 # Enterprise Knowledge Assistant (RAG-Based Document Q&A)

-An AI-powered Enterprise Knowledge Assistant that allows users to ask natural language questions and receive answers directly from uploaded PDF documents.
+A Retrieval-Augmented Generation (RAG) system that enables users to upload PDF documents and ask natural language questions with source-cited responses.

-This project uses a Retrieval-Augmented Generation (RAG) architecture to retrieve relevant information from enterprise documents and generate grounded responses using a local Large Language Model (LLM).

-Built with LangChain, FAISS, Ollama, and Streamlit.

 ---